yuvital/yuvital-life-sdk-ios-swift-sample/README.md

-# YuviTal Life SDK - Android (Swift) Sample Integration Guide
+# YuviTal Life SDK - iOS (Swift) Sample Integration Guide

 This repository contains an **iOS Swift sample application** that demonstrates how to integrate the YuviTal Life SDK into a native iOS app.